5 Modern Day Digital Marketing Challenges And How to Overcome Them

 • Reduce the cadence of your communication — you don’t need to schedule three posts a day when your audience can be just as happy with three posts a week.
 Tap into Google Analytics to find your sweet spot.

 • Provide additional clarity by showcasing visuals and graphics.
-For example, when Codeless (a content marketing agency) tries to educate its audience about new marketing concepts, it always pairs it with a few diagrams and images.
+For example, when Codeless (a content marketing agency) educates its audience about new marketing concepts, it always pairs them with a few diagrams and images.

-• Send a direct mail piece so that recipients engage with marketing messages when they feel ready to rather than instantly, which leads to information overload.
+• Send a direct mail piece so recipients engage with marketing messages when they are ready, rather than immediately, which can lead to information overload.

 Source: Codeless